wbillybrown/wbillybrown.github.io/wedding-day.markdown

 Please note that Rufflets is a 7 minute drive away from the University Chapel.
 If you need transport to the Hotel, please let us know.

-There will be a drinks reception followed by our wedding breakfast.
-In the evening we will have a ceilidh, live music and dancing.
+We will have live music and a ceilidh in the evening, so be ready to dance!